African Sunbirds, And Comparative Differences With American Hummingbirds

 S Afr 19 PorterBG,waterfall hike, Stony Pt Afr penguins MonSep19 166Sugarbirds have very long tails, which is a unique feature of the species and makes them easy to identify at a distance.
 Male tail feathers are nearly twice as long as those of this female bird, but otherwise the plumage between the sexes is fairly similar.

-One thought on “African Sunbirds, And Comparative Differences With American Hummingbirds
+2 thoughts on “African Sunbirds, And Comparative Differences With American Hummingbirds

 Leave a Reply